IsaacSchemm/webrtc-permissions-ui-toggle/README.md

 have to use another web browser (like Firefox.)

 If the SeaMonkey Add-ons site is down, check the [Releases](https://github.com/IsaacSchemm/webrtc-permissions-ui-toggle/releases) section on GitHub for the most recent .xpi file.

+Web developers: if you expect to get visitors using SeaMonkey on your WebRTC app, check out the script in the override-check folder.